gabrielgisoldo/tinymce-link-mkt/README.md

 # tinymce-link-mkt
-Plugin for links on e-mail marketing on tinymce
+Plugin for links on e-mail marketing for tinymce